raspberrypilearning/remote-control-buggy/en/step_3.md

 ### Instructions
 You can use the Android app **Blue Dot** as a remote control for your robot buggy.

-You'll need to do a little setting up to begin with:
+You'll need to do a little setting up first:

 - Download the [Blue Dot Android app from here](https://play.google.com/store/apps/details?id=com.stuffaboutcode.bluedot&hl=en_GB) and install it.
 - On your Raspberry Pi, open a terminal window and install the `dbus` and `bluedot` Python modules.